 Nature Note: Hippos may look like large cute pigs but they kill more people annually than lions and sharks combined, and most Africans consider them to be the most violent animal in the wild.

 Harry is even shown to not be a complete dick here, by helping a wounded bearer back onto a raft, while still in the water himself.
-With only a few casualties they make it across the water, and soon find themselves in Tarzan territory.
-The first sign of the jungle man is an unholy yell that doesn’t sound like a man at all, but is clearly not an animal either.
+With only a few casualties they make it across the water and soon find themselves in Tarzan territory.
+The first sign of the jungle man is an unholy yell that doesn’t sound like a man at all but is clearly not an animal either.
 James Parker wants to turn back immediately, as this is the last straw when it comes to danger for his daughter Jane.
 So crocodiles and killer hippos are nothing to worry about, but a disembodied yell is the real threat?
 I don’t think they should have let Mister Parker lead this expedition.
-Eventually they encounter the owner of that unearthly yell, and it is of course Tarzan (Johnny Weissmuller), and when it’s clear he doesn’t understand either English – or the even the various tongues of the native bearers – James threatens to shoot the white savage, if he doesn’t come down out of that tree.
-Apparently if you can’t talk you’re fair game.
+Eventually they encounter the owner of that unearthly yell, and it is, of course, Tarzan (Johnny Weissmuller), and when it’s clear he doesn’t understand either English – or the even the various tongues of the native bearers – James threatens to shoot the white savage, if he doesn’t come down out of that tree.
+Apparently, if you can’t talk your are fair game.

 No, Tarzan doesn’t actually rape Jane in this scene, but when he pulls her into his “nest” it’s clear what his intentions are, and it’s only her constant crying and struggling that puts him off.
 So we at least see that Tarzan kind of understands the “no means no” code, if only a bit slow on the realization.
 This is a very disturbing scene, and not something even remotely close to how they met in the book, the whole relationship of Jane in this movie is more like a woman succumbing to the Stockholm syndrome in record time.
 After getting fed up with a sobbing and screaming Jane, Tarzan exits the nest to sleep alone on a tree branch, with a very disgruntled look as if she’s just ruined his entire day.
 In the morning he tries to win her over by getting her breakfast, but while he is out finding food – with side stops to help a baby elephant out of a pit and avoiding hungry lions – Jane’s father and company locate her.
 When Tarzan returns he is greeted with a volley of rifle fire, and one of the apes is killed.